ncphillips/truecoders.io/_coders/connor-davis.markdown

     the goal.
 In a competitive environment he will be a consistently high performer.
 experience:
 - company: Garywood Assembly of God
-  job_title: 'Media/Audio department '
+  job_title: Media/Audio Department
   start_date: 2015-01-01 00:00:00 -06:00
   end_date:
   body:
-- company: Tennis Instructor
+- company: Tennis Instruction
-  job_title: 'Instructor '
+  job_title: Instructor
   start_date: 2015-01-01 00:00:00 -06:00
   end_date:
   body:
 education:
-- school: 'Hope Christian High School '
+- school: Hope Christian High School
-  degree: 'Highschool Diploma '
+  degree: High School Diploma
   graduation_date: 2016-05-01 00:00:00 -05:00
   location: Birmingham, AL
 ---

 I'm an aspiring developer who loves what I do.
 I'm always looking to better myself in my craft.
 I've been a part of the tech team at my church for two years.
 I also have experience with audio mixing, recording, and media.